 Bleeding may be a sign of sexually transmitted diseases, trauma during intercourse, presence of wounds in the cervix or occur due to insufficient lubrication of the vagina, for example.
 In addition, if the woman has cancer or ovarian cysts, endometriosis, or bacterial or fungal infections, bleeding may occur after intercourse.

 Bleeding after intercourse can be assessed according to the amount of blood and color, with live red indicating infections or lack of lubrication, and the brown indicating spotting between periods, which lasts for about 2 days.
 Know when dark bleeding is a warning sign.

 When to go to the doctor

-It is advised to go to the gynecologist when:
+It is recommended you go to the gynecologist when:

 - Excess bleeding for more than 3 days;

-- The spotting, even if little, lasts more than 3 cycles;
+- The spotting, even if it is a little, lasts more than 3 cycles;

 - Excessive bleeding occurs after intercourse;

 - Vaginal bleeding develops during menopause.